 5. Select how many additional licenses you require and proceed to the payment page

-Please know that when you delete a user from your account, the data associated with that user will no longer be available in your insights and reports, so we recommend downloading any course consumption information for that user before removing them.
+Please know that when you remove a user from your account, the data associated with that user will no longer be available in your insights and reports, so we recommend downloading any course consumption information for that user before removing them.

 If an employee has left your organization, you can remove them from your account and an additional license will be freed up, which can then be utilized by a new employee.